Single nominator pool

 Comparison of existing alternatives

-Assuming that you are a validator with enough stake to validate by yourself, these are the alternative setups you can use with MyTonCtrl:
+Assuming that you are a validator with enough stake to validate independently, these are the alternative setups you can use with MyTonCtrl:

 1. Simple hot wallet

-This is the simplest setup where MyTonCtrl is connected to the same standard wallet that holds the funds.
-Since this wallet is connected to the Internet, it is considered a hot wallet.
+This basic setup connects MyTonCtrl directly to the standard wallet holding your funds.
+Because this wallet remains internet-connected, it operates as a hot wallet.

-This is insecure since an attacker can get the private key as it's connected to the Internet.
-With the private key the attacker can send the staking funds to anyone.
+This is insecure because an attacker can get the private key as soon as it's connected to the Internet.
+With the private key, the attacker can send the staking funds to anyone.

 2. Restricted wallet